freenas/freenas-docs/userguide/api.rst

 This section provides a walk-through of a more complex example found in the :file:`startup.py` script.
 Use the searchbar within the API documentation to quickly locate the JSON parameters used here.
-This example defines a class and several methods to create a ZFS volume, create a ZFS dataset, share the dataset over CIFS, and enable the CIFS service.
+This example defines a class and several methods to create a ZFS pool, create a ZFS dataset, share the dataset over CIFS, and enable the CIFS service.
 Responses from some methods are used as parameters in other methods.
 In addition to the import lines seen in the previous